tymyrddin/purple/source/docs/foundations/system-effectiveness/applying-sem.md

 ## Best practices as frozen models

-Security standards and checklists encode a model of the threat environment as it existed when they were written, applied to an organisational context that may bear no resemblance to yours.
+Security standards and checklists encode a model of the threat environment as it existed when they were written, applied to an organisational context that may bear no resemblance to the present one.

 "Apply least privilege" is sound in principle.
 In a fast-moving product team with unclear ownership under delivery pressure, the model behind it (that access review is a manageable, owned process) does not fit the operational reality.